 Once the bowl has dried to the “leather hard” stage it is trimmed to refine the shape, form the foot and smooth and level the bottom.

-If the potter wants, while the piece is still leather hard the trimmed bowl can have a pattern, decorations or even holes carved into it.
+If the potter wants, while the piece is still leather hard, the trimmed bowl can have a pattern, decorations or even holes carved into it.
 A complex pattern can take hours to carve.

 Handles, Spouts, Lips (5 – 15 minutes)

-Handles, spouts or lips as well as some additional add ons are added once the trimming and carving are complete.
+Handles, spouts or lips as well as some decorations are attached once the trimming and carving are complete.